Lancashire Cotton Famine: Effects in other parts of the world

 To moderate the effects of the cotton famine, the British tried to diversify its sources of cotton by making former subsistence farmers in British India, Egypt and elsewhere grow cotton for export often at the expense of staple food production.
 An attempt to grow cotton was also made on the island of Sicily.
 With the ending of the American Civil War, these new cotton farmers became redundant and their cotton was hardly demanded.
 This led to their impoverishment and aggravated various famines in these countries in the second half of the 19th century.

-In China, the British enjoyed an increase in trade following the results of the Second Opium War and subsequent rise of exports from China by 30 percent from year 1859-1860.
+In China, the British enjoyed an increase in trade following the results of the Second Opium War and subsequent rise of exports to China by 30 percent from year 1859-1860.
 But with the outbreak of the American Civil War caused disruptions driving the price of cotton "so high that the Chinese stopped buying from outside".
 The textile trade lost two-thirds of its value from 1861-1862 and kept falling.

 Regions such as Australia, welcomed skilled spinners and weavers and encouraged their immigration.

 Legacy

 In a 2015 article, economic historian Walker Hanlon finds that the cotton famine significantly affected the direction of technological progress in domains relevant to textiles manufacturing using Indian cotton, particularly for gins, openers and scutchers, and carding machines.
 This manifested in the major manufacturer Dobson & Barlow utilizing four different gin designs over the course of four years, as well as a 19-30 percent reduction in wasted Indian cotton over the period from 1862 to 1868.
 Hanlon also finds that the relative price of Indian cotton to American cotton returned to its pre-Civil War level by 1874 despite significantly increasing in abundance, which is evidence of the "strong induced-bias hypothesis" as proposed by Daron Acemoglu.

+English trad-folk group Faustus released their EP "Cotton Lords" in 2019, which takes five poems from the Lancashire Cotton Famine and sets them to music by Paul Sartin.

 In 2022, Folk-Revival band :Bird in the Belly adapted two poems into song from the :University of Exeter Cotton Famine Poetry Archive.
 These appear on their album :After the City.